Enhancing the QUAlity and Transparency Of health Research

 CARE is a reporting guideline for case reports.
 The aim of the CARE for Acupuncture project is to develop an extension of CARE focused on acupuncture areas, which can enhance the transparency and quality of case reports on acupuncture.

-The study design will refer to the methodology recommended by the Enhancing the QUAlity and Transparency Of health Research (EQUATOR) Network, modified as appropriate.
+The study design will refer to the methodology recommended by the EQUATOR Network, modified as appropriate.
 A literature review will be conducted, and an international multidisciplinary team is established, including a Development Group, a Delphi Panellists Group and an Advisory Group.
-From 1st October, 2018, the group started literatures and draft the item checklists.
+From 1st October 2018, the group started a literature search and draft the item checklists.
 Three rounds of modified Delphi surveys, face-to-face consensus meetings, consultations with advisors, pilot tests of the draft list of reports and promotion of the checklist are under development.
 The group plans to update the reporting guideline regularly.
-The group intends to publish the reporting guideline on 2019, as an open access document.
+The group intends to publish the reporting guideline in 2019, as an open-access document.

 DAQCORD – Data Access Quality and Curation for Observational Research Designs (Guidelines for the design, reporting and data quality assessment for large observational clinical data collection) (registered on 11 February 2019)

-Data quality assurance and curation of large observational clinical studies is difficult, particularly when the data to be collected is heterogeneous.
-Such studies may consist of a diverse mixture of data types as well as combination of single, repeated measures as well as time series which may have irregular sampling.
+Data quality assurance and curation of large observational clinical studies are difficult, particularly when the data to be collected are heterogeneous.
+Such studies may consist of a diverse mixture of data types as well as a combination of single, repeated measures as well as time series which may have an irregular sampling.
 The involvement of multiple sites, particularly where these are international, may introduce further data variances due to local interpretation of procedures and linguistic misunderstandings.
 As a result, the curation of resultant datasets may be very complex and involved.
 Poor attention to detail from design through execution including quality control and curation may severely limit data interpretation and consequently re-use and transparency.
-Furthermore lack of attention to accurate meta-data documentation and failure to adhere to data definitions may severely compromise data quality and hamper quality control at study run-time.
+Furthermore, the lack of attention to accurate meta-data documentation and failure to adhere to data definitions may severely compromise data quality and hamper quality control at study run-time.

 The Data Access Quality and Curation for Observational Research Designs (DAQCORD) tool aims: to provide a framework/toolkit for robust study design (and electronic case report form- eCRF- design in particular) and quality management; to provide a framework by which early study plans can be systematically appraised (for example by funding organisations) in terms of their approach to data quality; and to provide a reporting framework with which to describe the steps taken to ensure data quality in the final study publication.

 The authors have already undertaken three Delphi rounds with international experts in conducting/designing/curating largescale observational clinical data collection, in which they discussed issues and examples of good practice.
-The results have been preliminary analysed and the group aims to publish the guideline by mid-2019, as an open access publication.
+The results have been preliminarily analysed and the group aims to publish the guideline by mid-2019, as an open-access publication.
 The DAQCORD team gratefully acknowledge the support of One Mind and the NIH/NINDS.